lebip/st_storages/README.md

 # Notes / FAQ

-- **If you're a complete redstone beginner or simply overwhelmed by the amount of options, pick something from the multi item sorting section, such as the compact categorizer.**
+- **If you're a complete redstone beginner or simply overwhelmed by the amount of options, pick something from the multi item sorting section, _such as the compact categorizer_.
+If you want something more, try the smaller storages (YAMIS, J-MIS) in the multi item sorting section.**
 - All storages accept any item even if not capable of sorting it, *only the renamed items used when building should never be put in the input*.
 - **Assume that every redstone machine breaks when "unloaded" during operation.
 This means you should never leave the area without a chunkloader active, or close the world in single player.
 Once the storage is done sorting, it's safe to log off.**
 - All storage systems require some inventories to be correctly filled.
 When using litematica, you can press "i" to see what the content of a storage block is supposed to look like.
 Familiarize with the system you chose in the world download before building it in survival mode.
 Unless you're extremely careful and used to build redstone machines, expect to make mistakes when building.
 Use the schematic verifier function, triple check the inventories, don't pick a storage you won't be comfortable troubleshooting, and, before asking in the help threads, use the search function as your question was likely answered before.